Section

 s.2 Communicate effectively with patients

-• Understand how to explain to the patient the implications of their anterior ocular lesion.
+• Able to explain the implications of an anterior ocular lesion to the patient.

 s.1 Listen to patients and ensure they are at the heart of decisions made about their care

-• Understand how to encourage patients to ask questions and take an active part in the decisions made about the monitoring and/or management of their anterior eye lesion.
+• Able to encourage patients to ask questions and take active part in the decisions made about the monitoring and/or management of their anterior eye lesion.

 Clinical practice